IIIF/api/source/api/discovery/0.1/index.md

 ## 2. Overview of IIIF Resource Discovery

 In order to discover IIIF resources, the state of the publishing system needs to be communicated succinctly and easily to a consuming system.
 The consumer can then use that information to retrieve and process the resources of interest.
-This communication takes place via the IIIF Discovery API, which is based on the W3C [Activity Streams][as2] specification.
+This communication takes place via the IIIF Discovery API, which is based on the W3C [Activity Streams][as2] specification for the JSON-LD details, and the [ResourceSync][rsync] framework for the more abstract communication patterns.

 Activities are used to describe the state of the publisher as every time an activity takes place, the overall state changes.
 IIIF resources, primarily Collections and Manifests, can be created, updated or deleted.
 If the consuming application was aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
 The focus on IIIF Collections and Manifests is because these are the main access points to published content, however Activities describing changes to any resource could be included.